iiroki/3rd-party-jwt-auth-kinde/README.md

 ### Kinde

-TODO
+Instructions on how to setup Kinde can be found from [Kinde Docs](https://kinde.com/docs).

+**Required Kinde resources:**
+- Kinde account and business
+- At least one application ("SPA or Mobile Application")
+- At least one user.

 ### Server

-1. Create `appsettings.Development.json` file under `server/Server/`
-(if it doesn't exists) and add your Kinde URL to it:
+1. Create `appsettings.Development.json` file under `server/Server/` (if it doesn't exists) and add your Kinde URL to it:
     ```json
     {
         "KINDE_URL": "https://your-business.kinde.com"